Why a Rear LiDAR Scanner on the New iPhone 12 is a Game Changer

 Everyday AR

 The iPhone 12 brings LiDAR into every user’s pocket, turning it from a novel addition to a practical tool for everyday use.
-When getting a fast, highly-accurate 3D scan of any object within five meters becomes a reality, users are then able to utilize LiDAR for their own personal uses—which leads to more industry capabilities surrounding the technology.
+When getting a fast, highly accurate 3D scan of any object within five meters becomes a reality, users can then utilize LiDAR for their own personal uses.
+This leads to more industry capabilities surrounding the technology.

-Apple has signaled their interest in AR to app developers for years, going back at least to 2017, when the company first released its ARKit for developers.
-With the 2020 release of ARKit 4.0, Apple has created their most advanced environment yet for development.
+Apple has signaled its interest in AR to app developers for years, going back at least to 2017, when the company first released its ARKit for developers.
+With the 2020 release of ARKit 4.0, Apple has created its most advanced environment yet for development.

-These 4.0 features, such as location anchors utilizing Apple Maps data or Face Tracking on the user-facing camera, can be combined with LiDAR for a cohesive user experience beyond what was previously possible.
+These 4.0 features, such as location anchors utilizing Apple Maps data or Face Tracking on the user-facing camera, can be combined with LiDAR for a cohesive user experience.
+This experience goes beyond what was previously possible.
 The technological innovation AR developers were hoping for is quickly catching up to their goals.

 The pace of adoption in AR depends on the companies supplying LiDAR-equipped apps to the market.
-Given that the iPhone 11 has already become 2020’s best-selling phone, the impact Apple’s next release will have on consumer demand will likely be enormous, spurring greater development of 3D scanning applications meant for everyday use.
-Apple has provided the toolkits and now, with LiDAR, the technology needed is ready to bring AR to its widest use yet.
+Given that the iPhone 11 has already become 2020’s best-selling phone, the impact Apple’s next release will have on consumer demand will likely be enormous.
+This will spur greater development of 3D scanning applications meant for everyday use.
+Apple has provided the toolkits, and now, with LiDAR, the technology needed is ready to bring AR to its widest use yet.

 Subscribe